godano/cardano-wallet-client/README.md

 The environment variable `GODANO_WALLET_CLIENT_SERVER_ADDRESS` is the default server URL to connect to, which can be overwritten by the `-s` flag.
 The tests (see below), also use this environment variable.

+The environment variable `GODANO_WALLET_CLIENT_VERBOSE` can be set to a non-empty value to enable early debug-level logging in the CLI.
+This will show how the CLI analyses methods in the `wallet.Client` interface for dynamically generating commands and sub-commands.

 # Updating the generated code

 The `generate.sh` script updates the generated code: